davidkna/LoLUpdater/README.md

 Right click zip file -> properties -> unblock

-Extract to LoL Folder, check the image, then add the certificate the run the updater.
+Extract to LoL Folder, check the image, then add the certificate then run the updater.

 https://www.youtube.com/user/LogganSWE

-More videos about LoLupdater coming

-Everytime LoL updates the patch dissapears so...
+Everytime LoL updates the patch dissapears so you can just run it again.
 Quick fix for OSX:

 Download Adobe Air: